doc4d/docs/docs/API/WebFormClass.md

 #### Example

 ```4d
-// to update
+shared singleton Class constructor()

-var myForm: 4D.WebForm
+	var myForm : 4D.WebForm
-var component: 4D.WebFormItem
+	var component : 4D.WebFormItem

-myForm = webForm //returns the page as an object, each property is a component
+	myForm:=webForm  //returns the page as an object, each property is a component
-component = myForm.myImage //returns the myImage component of the page
+	component:=myForm.myImage  //returns the myImage component of the page

 ```
 :::info